insyanirizki88/insyanirizki88/README.md

 Data science enthusiast with a strong interest in research, analytics, machine learning, and AI to create meaningful environmental solutions that support climate action.

-🌱 Currently learning: Data Science, Machine Learning & Data Visualization
+🌱 Currently learning: Data Science, data visualization, and machine learning
 💼 Aspiring Environmental Data Scientist
-✍️ Sharing my learning journey on Medium & LinkedIn
+✍️ Sharing my learning journey on Medium, Kaggle and LinkedIn

 ---